 15. Snowflake Stickers

-Use snowflake stickers for process art or with literacy activities.
+Use snowflake stickers for process art or with Alphabet Dot Pages.
 Similar to the marshmellow name activity above, stickers can be used to form letters.

 I hope that you enjoy trying some of these winter fine motor activities with your kids.
 Feel free to share some additional activity ideas in the comments below.